jdx/mise/docs/configuration.md

 Default: `true`

-Set to "false" to disable using [rtx-versions](https://rtx-versions.jdx.dev) as a quick way for rtx to query for new versions.
+Set to "false" to disable using [mise-versions](https://mise-versions.jdx.dev) as a quick way for mise to query for new versions.
 This host regularly grabs all the latest versions of core and community plugins.
 It's faster than running a plugin's `list-all` command and gets around GitHub rate limiting problems when using it.